 - Vitamin C. Vitamin C has been shown to modestly reduce blood pressure and improve arterial health in clinical studies.
 This is especially true for people who are low in vitamin C to begin with.
 The recommended dose is 1,000 mg a day.
 Liposomal forms of vitamin C are much better absorbed than typical oral preparations.
 This is what I use in my practice: Optimal Liposomal Vitamin C.

 - Potassium.
 Potassium may help reduce blood pressure, especially when dietary intake is inadequate.
 (15) The main dietary sources of potassium are starchy vegetables like potato, sweet potato and plantain, fruits like banana, and some species of fish, like halibut, rockfish, and salmon.
 If you’re not eating these foods (e.g. you’re on a very low-carb diet), you may wish to supplement with 1,000–2,000 mg/d of potassium (though you should check with your doctor before doing this, and monitor your potassium levels; high-dose potassium supplementation over a long period of time may lead to mineral imbalances and can be dangerous).

-When I wrote the bonus chapter on treating high blood pressure for Your Personal Paleo Code, I created a bundle of the supplements I use in my store to make it easier for people to purchase them (and save on shipping from multiple vendors).
+When I wrote the bonus chapter on treating high blood pressure for Your Personal Paleo Code (published in paperback as The Paleo Cure in December 2014), I created a bundle of the supplements I use in my store to make it easier for people to purchase them (and save on shipping from multiple vendors).
 You can check that out here.

 Now I’d like to hear from you.
 Do you have high-normal blood pressure or mild hypertension?
 Have you tried any of the strategies in this article?
 What has worked best for you?
 Let us know in the comments section.